-The best prevention of polio is the vaccine covers all three types of polio virus.
+Polio is best prevented by the polio vaccine.
+The vaccine covers all three types of polio virus.
 There are two vaccines, an oral polio vaccine (OPV) and an inactivated polio vaccine (IPV).
-Currently, only the IPV is given in the United States.
-The OPV has not been used in the United States since 2000, but is still given in many parts of the world.
+Currently only the IPV is given in the United States.
+The OPV has not been used in the United States since 2000 but is still given in many parts of the world.
 Contact your healthcare provider for more information regarding the vaccine.